-Lilac - Purple and White (Syringa vulgaris and S. pekinensis) have a moderate growth rate and reach 10-15 feet in height.
-Their dense growth and adaptability to a wide range of environments make them excellent choices for outer rows of windbreaks.
+Lilac - Purple (Syringa vulgaris) has a moderate growth rate and reaches 10-15 feet in height.
+Its dense growth and adaptability to a wide range of environments make it an excellent choice for outer rows of windbreaks.
 Their large blossoms add aesthetic value in spring.
 Lilacs do well on alkaline soils, are highly resistant to drought and cold and are very long lived.
 Wildlife benefit: Lilac provides cover and nesting sites for many species of birds.